 Film T-max 100 – developed with T-max film developer with Kodak Rapid Fix

 FILM PROCESSING Each photograph that Clyde takes is captured on an individual sheet of film.
-An 8×10″ camera uses a sheet of film of the same size.
-The film needs to be processed in a chemical developer which removes various degrees of emulsion.
+An 8×10″ camera uses a sheet of the film of the same size.
+The film needs to be processed in a chemical developer.

 Clyde uses the tank processing method to develop his sheet film.
-Typically, he’ll store negatives of photographs that he’s taken for months before developing them.
-The process is done in complete darkness to protect the film from light exposure.
-Individual sheets of film are remove from the film holder and inserted into a metal film hanger.
+Sometimes he stores negatives of photographs that he’s taken for months before developing them.
+The film developing process is done in complete darkness to protect the film from light exposure.
+Individual sheets of film are removed from the film holder and inserted into a metal film hanger.
 The film is notched in one corner so that Clyde knows the emulsion side.
 This is important because the film can be ruined if the emulsion sides of two pieces of film touch.
-The film is submerged in a tank filled of processing solution and then agitated for approximately 7 minutes.
+The film is submerged in a tank filled with processing solution and then agitated for approximately 7 minutes.
 The negatives are then submerged in a tank of stop bath solution and then into a fix solution.
-After processing the film is rinsed in water for an hour then emersed in a solution of Photo-flow for 30 seconds to prevent streaking and then hung to dry overnight.
+After processing the film is rinsed in water for an hour then emerged in a solution of Photo-flow for 30 seconds to prevent streaking.
+The negatives are hung to dry overnight.

 This 12×20″ light-tight film holder needs to be preloaded in the dark.
 Each holder carries two sheets of film.
 Clyde will prepare several of these before heading out to shoot.
 After being inserted into the back of the camera, the “dark slide” is removed.
 Clyde takes his shot, then reinserts the dark slide – now he flips over the film holder to ready the second sheet of film.
-Typically, because the opportunity to capture an image is time limited, and because Clyde is a master of fine art photography and therefore has the experience to know the exposure time and aperture setting, he will shoot a maximum of two shots.
-He doesn’t bracket.
-The second shot is for quality control.
+Typically, because the opportunity to capture an image is time-sensitive, he will shoot a maximum of two shots.
+Clyde is a master of photography and therefore knows the exposure time and aperture settings, so he doesn’t need to bracket.
+The second shot is simply for quality control.

 DARKROOM PROCESSING Clyde’s printing room is filled with a unique collection of enlargers.
-He has a 5”x7” and 8”x10” Elwood, and an 8”x10”, 10”x10” and 11”x14” Salzman.
+He has a 5×7″ and 8×10″ Elwood, and an 8×10″, 10×10″ and 11×14″ Salzman.
 He removed their heads and replaced them with variable contrast Aristo heads.
-His “glory” enlarger is his big one, “Big Bertha”.
-It is a 26”x36”- 16 foot horizontal rail copy camera that was given to him by a printing company.
-This beautiful piece of equipment was on its way to the dump due to the fact that computers are taking over the job of copy cameras.
+His “glory” enlarger is “Big Bertha”, a 26×36″- 16-foot horizontal rail copy camera that was given to him by a printing company.
+This beautiful piece of equipment was on its way to the dump since computers are taking over the job of copy cameras.
 It was offered to Clyde for free, all he had to do was pick it up.
 That was easier said than done.
-“Big Bertha” weighs around 2000 pounds!
-After setting up “Big Bertha” in the darkroom, Clyde had a custom 12”x 20” variable contrast Aristo head designed for the copy camera, and it has now become a horizontal enlarger.
+“Big Bertha” weighs around 2,000 pounds!
+After setting up “Big Bertha” in the darkroom, Clyde had a custom 12″x 20″ variable contrast Aristo head designed for the copy camera, and it has now become a horizontal enlarger.

 “The first time I did a huge print I had to wash it in the swimming pool, laughs Clyde, “I’m sure the chlorine wasn’t too good for it.”

 Butcher has created a specific numerical printing system to help maintain a more organized and efficient inventory of images.
 Each photograph is hand-printed by Butcher in his darkroom using fiber-based paper, and selenium toned for archival purposes, then mounted and matted to current archival standards.
-The photograph is then hand spotted, signed, and each size is issued a limited edition number.
+The photograph is then hand spotted with archival ink to remove any dust spots, signed, and issued a limited-edition number.
 As the number of prints available in each limited-edition becomes fewer, the price of the remaining prints increases.

 “I want people to view my work up close,” says Butcher of his desire to produce very large prints.
 “Most people don’t know how they see.
 You really only ‘see’ about five to seven degrees and perceive 120 to 180.
 When you’re in nature, you’re scanning from the log to the tree to the bird to the water, and your mind puts in this perception of what it feels like.
 And sharpness is the whole key to it.
 I mean, I can make a 12-foot print from a 35 mm negative, and if you stand 40 feet away it would look fine, but if you stand three feet away it would look pretty bad.
 So if you have a large image with a lot of detail, the detail has to be very sharp.
 Your eye likes to see what’s there.”